Sophira/kaptowka-docs/README.md

     [the maximum of 675 healthy trees was reached (video)](https://www.twitch.tv/kaptowkagame/clip/TentativeAgitatedBillDatBoi)!
     To the knowledge of this guide's creator, this is the only time this has happened thus far (as of July 1, 2020).

+6.  **Why does the stream show "100" above the healthy trees bar?**

+    The threshold for the minimum number of healthy trees required to keep the oxygen level from dropping changed in mid-July 2020; it used to be 100, but was raised to 200 as a game-balancing measure.

 Conclusion
 ----------